 Business intelligence dashboards display KPIs and other data for business executives, managers and workers in a visual interface.
 Good BI dashboard design starts by thinking about UX, as well as the data needs of users and the overall goals of the business.
 It's not just about presenting numbers, but also figuring out what to draw attention to and how to do so effectively.

 "Analytics is only powerful if it drives action," said Penny Wand, a director in the technology practice at IT and business consultancy West Monroe Partners.
 BI dashboards can help with that and "are growing in popularity because of a business need to increase the value of data assets combined with the fact that most people are visual learners," Wand said.

 She added that well-designed dashboards with informative data visualizations can also increase curiosity about data among business users and spread data literacy more broadly in organizations -- for example, by providing operational feedback and guidance to frontline workers.

-Here are eight tips for designing effective dashboards and deploying them as part of business intelligence initiatives to provide views of revenue, product sales, orders, profits and other business metrics.
+Here are eight principles and best practices for designing effective dashboards and deploying them as part of business intelligence initiatives to provide views of revenue, product sales, orders, profits and other business metrics.

 This article is part of

 Good BI dashboard design requires exploring which way of representing data makes the most sense to users.
 Just because something looks nice or makes sense to a skilled BI analyst doesn't mean it will work for the people in the business trenches.
 Wand said she sees BI teams in many companies spend too much time focusing on the perfect design before getting around to testing it with the intended users.

 A good practice, she advised, is to use the dashboard creation process to inform the final design.
 That involves working with end users in a cycle of visual data exploration and design iteration to see what keeps them motivated to use a dashboard.

 2. Provide context and direction to dashboard users